LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Cpp/12-inheritance.md

 };
 ```

-## Deconstructors
+## Destructors

-The deconstructor of a child calls the deconstructor of its parent after completion.
+The destructor of a child calls the destructor of its parent after completion.
 This is so that dynamically allocated attributes can be removed first.
-Deconstructors should also in most cases only be implemented if there are dynamically allocated attributes that need to be cleaned up.
+Destructors should also in most cases only be implemented if there are dynamically allocated attributes that need to be cleaned up.

-Important is that the deconstructor will also be called at the end of the block in which a static object was used.
+Important is that the destructor will also be called at the end of the block in which a static object was used.

 ## Overload Resolution with Inheritance